 Partnering with Retail: Also related to the first healthcare trend, providers are partnering with businesses to transform and reinvent care delivery and location.
 New players like Amazon, Chase, Apple, Walmart, and Google are changing the face of provider care.

 We’d like to hear from you and even update this article with your thoughts.
-Contact us if you’d like to discuss any areas of concern or how you plan to realize these in the new year.
+Contact us to discuss any areas of concern or how you plan to realize these goals.